Garden City–Mitchel Field Secondary: As a freight secondary (1953–present)

-In the 1980s through late 1991, the LIRR had several customers on the line, or in the team yard, who were switched once or more a week- White Rose, at the end of the spur that ran northeast out of the yard, at Zeckendorf Blvd., a plastics customer at the end of the line at Endo Blvd., at one of the entrances to Nassau Community College, the waste ash from the Town of Hempstead's incinerator next to the Meadowbrook Parkway, and off-line customers who received boxcars, flatcars and gondolas of various types of goods in the team yard by Stewart Avenue.
-As the years went on the remaining freight customers along the line also disappeared as the LIRR focused its resources on passenger service and establishing east side access from Long Island to New York City's Grand Central Terminal.
+In the 1980s through late 1991, the LIRR had several customers on the line, or in the team yard, who were switched once or more a week: White Rose, at the end of the spur that ran northeast out of the yard, at Zeckendorf Boulevard, a plastics customer at the end of the line at Endo Boulevard, at one of the entrances to Nassau Community College, the waste ash from the Town of Hempstead's incinerator next to the Meadowbrook State Parkway, and off-line customers who received boxcars, flatcars, and gondolas of various types of goods in the team yard by Stewart Avenue.
+As the years went on the remaining freight customers along the line also disappeared as the LIRR focused its resources on passenger service and constructing the East Side Access project, linking from Long Island to New York City's Grand Central Terminal via Grand Central Madison.

-The Long Island Rail Road formally transferred freight operations to the New York & Atlantic Railway (NY&A) in May 1997.
-Currently, the NY&AR has no freight customers on the line.
+The Long Island Rail Road formally transferred freight operations to the New York and Atlantic Railway in May 1997.
+Currently, the NY&A has no freight customers on the line.

-Today, the LIRR uses the secondary to transport trackwork equipment to and from the Garden City yard.
+Today, the LIRR uses the secondary to transport track work equipment to and from the Garden City yard.
 The secondary was also used by the Ringling Bros.
 Barnum & Bailey Circus train, which used to use the Garden City Yard to store boxcars when it visited the Nassau Veterans Memorial Coliseum, which is near the east end of the secondary.
 Ringling Bros.
 Barnum & Bailey closed on Sunday, May 21, 2017.